Successful Spokeo Opt Out in 4 Easy Steps

 Opting out of other websites

-Once you’ve successfully opted out of Spokeo, you’re likely to want to take similar steps to remove your personal information from other, similar websites.
+Once you’ve opted out of Spokeo, you’ll likely want to take similar steps to remove your personal information from other data brokers like LexisNexis.

-Start by looking to remove yourself from Whitepages, BeenVerified, MyLife, and Instant Checkmate.
-All of these platforms offer a similar service to Spokeo.
+Start by removing yourself from Whitepages, BeenVerified, MyLife, and Instant Checkmate.
+These platforms offer a similar service to Spokeo.

-Whitepages provides online directory, identity verification, background check, and fraud screening services to both businesses and individuals.
+Whitepages provides online directory, identity verification, background check, and fraud screening services.
 Founded in 1997, Whitepages currently boasts the largest database of either Spokeo, BeenVerified, MyLife, or Instant Checkmate.

-As such, it’s important to address any listings on Whitepages if you’re committed to opting out of Spokeo and similar websites.
+As such, it’s important to address any listings on Whitepages, particularly if you’re committed to opting out of Spokeo and similar websites.

-BeenVerified, meanwhile, provides people search services and criminal background checks via its website and mobile application, better known as the Background Check App.
+Meanwhile, BeenVerified provides people search services and criminal background checks through its website and mobile application.

-Finally, Instant Checkmate is a predominantly background check-focused service that uses criminal records and other information to create personally identifying listings for its website.
+Finally, Instant Checkmate is a predominantly background check-focused service.
+It uses criminal records and other information to create personal listings.

 Those not happy to have their information listed by Instant Checkmate are invited by the company to complete their opt-out process.